Preventive Dentist Protecting Fort Worth Residents Smiles

 - Trouble chewing, swallowing or speaking

 - A chronic sore throat or hoarse voice

 - Changes in the color of your oral tissue

 - Feelings of pain, tenderness or numbness in your mouth or on your lips

 If you haven’t seen a dentist in some time, then make an appointment with Dr. McIntosh at Distinguished Dental.
 We offer general, preventive, restorative and cosmetic dentistry services for you and your entire family.
-Dr. McIntosh happily welcomes families from communities in Keller, Fort Worth, and beyond.
+Dr. McIntosh happily welcomes families from communities in Fort Worth and beyond.